Category: 1977

 3B – Jeff Peck, McArdle Pontiac-Cadillac

-SS – Elston Mitchell, Home Savings and Loan
+SS – Elston Mitchell, Home Savings & Loan

 OF – Bruce Miller, McArdle Pontiac-Cadillac